 Some Jams will develop foam as it boils.
 Strawberries are notorious for this!
 But plums may do this as well.
 If the mixture foams up a lot, you can add a small amount of butter (1/4 tsp.) to reduce the foaming.
 Or if there is a lot skim it off just before you fill your jars.
 Make some toast and dip it in the foam for a treat!

-The processing time on this recipe is longer than many jam recipes.
-These are the instructions that come with the Sure Jell Pectin.
+You might have noticed the processing time on this recipe for high altitude is longer than many jam recipes.
+I’ve taken these processing instructions that come with the Sure Jell Pectin.
+If you use a different pectin go with what is on that package.